micaelamccall/healthcare-quality/README.md

 # Intro

-Working in a hospital has given me an appreciation of the complexity of such systems and the diversity of interested parties.
-This complexity is reflected in the numerous outcome measures that are used to assess the quality of healthcare facilities.
+Working in a hospital has given me an appreciation of the complexity of helthcare outcome measures and the diversity of interested parties.
+This project aims to explore outcome measures and indices of medical underservice, in order to reveal potential areas for investment.

-## Why is readmission rate important?
+## Radmission rate and patient satisfaction

 Unplanned readmissions are very costly and often preventable.
-This outcome measure is often used by entities such as Center for Medicaid Services (CMS) to evaluate a facility.
+The metric of readmission rate is thus used by entities, such as Center for Medicaid Services (CMS), to evaluate a facility.
-## Why is patient satistfaction important?

-Healthcare is a *service* that can also be evaluated by *patient reported outcome measures* (PRAMs) such as the Consumer Assessment of Healthcare Providers and Systems (CAHPS).
+Additionally, healthcare is a *service* that can also be evaluated by *patient reported outcome measures* (PRAMs) such as the Consumer Assessment of Healthcare Providers and Systems (CAHPS).

 ## Improving outcome measures in medically underserved areas

 Tasks such as follow-up calls and medication reconciliation demand resources.
-Therefore, facilities in medically underserved areas (MUAs) may struggle to achieve high levels of patient satisfaction and decrease readmission rates.
+Therefore, facilities in medically underserved areas (MUAs)may struggle to achieve high levels of patient satisfaction and decrease readmission rates.

-CMS uses a number of measures, such as physicians per 1000 population, and infant mortality rates, to identify MUAs.
+CMS uses a number of measures, such as physicians per 1000 population,and infant mortality rates, to identify MUAs.

 # Project goals